-We stayed in a B&B that night at “Baryl “in an antique four poster with yards of fabric gathered overhead and behind us.
+We stayed in a B&B that night at “Baryl“ in an antique four poster with yards of fabric gathered overhead and behind us.
 In our room were hundreds of small old leather-bound books; the owner has an antique store in town.
 The next morning, we had a huge garden to browse after noshing “the full English”, with aisles of espaliered fruits, vegetables, and flowers.
-On the nearby green hillsides, sheep (the “Cotswold lion”) and sunshine after the morning rain.
-The house looked like a Gothic castle with jutting chimneys, with a pool for summertime.
-We walked through the old town, exploring market stalls and enjoying shops and smells.
-There are medieval market booths of carved stone alongside modern nylon umbrellas and tents.
+On the nearby green hillsides, sheep (the “Cotswold lion”) and sunshine roamed after the morning rain.
+The house looked like a Gothic castle with jutting chimneys, and a pool for summertime.
+We walked through the old town, exploring market stalls, shops, and smells.
+Medieval market booths of carved stone are alongside modern nylon umbrellas and tents.
 The streets, vacant in the dark the night before, were jammed.
-Dogs on leashes, pushchairs, (strollers), canes, wheelchairs, carts, teens and busy housewives milled everywhere.
+Dogs on leashes, pushchairs, (strollers), canes, (walkiing sticks) wheelchairs, carts, teens and busy housewives milled everywhere.

 Off we went to picturesque Wells, home of another cathedral named for the natural wells that provide the town’s abundant water.
-It was the market day, and stalls lined the ancient streets.
+It was the market day, and stalls lined ancient streets.
 The church was built from 1180 to 1508.
-Churches in the area date from 705, and the diocese was created in 909, the time of the church’s Saxon baptismal font.
+Area churches date from 705; the diocese was created in 909, the time of the church’s Saxon baptismal font.
 This church wasn’t dissolved by Henry in 1539 with nearby Bath’s because it belonged to secular priests, not to a monastic order.
-A climb up very deeply worn wide stone steps—a processional stairway--led to the Chapter House, where canons met daily to read a bible chapter and plan events.
+A climb up very deeply worn wide stone steps—a processional stairway--led to the Chapter House, where canons met daily to read a bible chapter.
 The pathway looks like a movie set!
 Soon thereafter, we saw that very staircase in a BBC TV film.
 The well-lit octagonal room, also like Westminster’s, has a frieze, stained glass windows, and tile floor.
-There is an ancient clock on the building exterior wall where mechanical helmeted warriors strike a bell at the hour, while (whilst) inside, its face is elaborately painted, having but one hand.
+An ancient clock on the exterior wall hosts mechanical helmeted warriors who strike a bell at the hour, while (whilst) inside, its face is elaborately painted, having but one hand.
 And we take wristwatches for granted!

-The favorite sport of Cromwell’s iconoclasts was cutting up statuary, as effectively as their French neighbors after the Revolution.)
+The favorite sport of Cromwell’s iconoclasts was cutting up statuary as effectively as their French neighbors after the Revolution.
 Nearby is a beautiful cemetery, where gnarly leaning stones and ostentatious marble monuments mix with modest gravesites.
-Over the road passes a dining hall that’s also a bridge, connecting the church and the abbot’s house across the way.
+Over the road passes a dining hall that’s also a bridge, connecting the church and the abbot’s house.
 The church has had an organ since the early 1300’s.
-Adjacent in a yard are two lines of 42 golden stone row houses that housed the choral vicars; after religious upheavals when they were allowed to marry, quarters were enlarged and combined.
+Adjacent in a yard are 42 golden stone row houses that housed the choral vicars; after religious upheavals when they were allowed to marry, quarters were enlarged and combined.
 The complex is enormous.
-We missed seeing the old library and bishop’s house, but there were special events that day and it was closed.
+We missed seeing the old library and bishop’s house, but there were special events that day so it was closed.